Alpha measures the excess return generated by a portfolio above the return of an index.

 Alpha is sometimes referred to as the abnormal rate of return, excess return, or active return.
 It is a measure that shows when an investment earns a better return than the market, an index, or a relevant benchmark during a specific period.
 In other words, when the investment beats the market.

 Depending on the performance of the asset, Alpha can be positive or negative.
-For instance, Alpha of 5 would indicate that the asset has outpaced the market index or a benchmark by 5 per cent.
-On the other hand, the Alpha value of -4 would mean that the investment performance is 4 per cent worse than the benchmark.
-Negative Alpha doesn't mean that investors didn't make any return.
+For instance, an Alpha of 5 would indicate that the asset has outpaced the market index or a benchmark by 5%.
+On the other hand, the Alpha value of -4 would mean that the investment performance is 4% worse than the benchmark.
+Negative Alpha doesn’t mean that investors didn’t make any return.
 It simply indicates that it is lower than the return made by the benchmark.

-For example, an investment has generated a return of 12 per cent, while the 0'>S&P index made a return of 7 per cent.
-In this case Alpha is 5 (12 - 7), which means that the investment generated a 5 per cent excess return over the index return.
+For example, an investment has generated a return of 12%, while the S&P 500 Index made a return of 7%.
+In this case, the Alpha is 5 (12 – 7), which means that the investment generated a 5% excess return over the index return.

 Alpha is used alongside another four popular performance assessment measures: Beta, standard deviation, R-squared, and Sharpe ratio.
 Investors generally prefer to invest their money in a fund or portfolio with high and positive Alpha.
 Alpha is a commonly used measure for the assessment of the risk-adjusted performance, and in-depth analysis can be performed using the so-called Jensen’s Alpha.
 It incorporates the theoretical assumptions of the Capital Assets Pricing Model (CAPM) and a risk-adjusted factor.